 Yes, white bread is made with wheat flour, but not whole wheat flour.

-This white bread can be frozen for up to 3 months; wrap it tightly before placing it in the freezer.
-Let the bread thaw overnight in the fridge before slicing and serving.
+This white bread can be frozen for up to 3 months.
+Wrap it tightly before placing it in the freezer.
+When you’re ready to use it, the bread thaw overnight in the fridge before slicing and serving.

 White Sandwich Bread

 - Stand Mixer Fitted with a Dough Hook Attachment

 - Wire Rack

 - 4 tsp instant yeast

 - 2 tbsp granulated sugar

 - 4 tbsp butter softened

 - 1 tbsp kosher salt